"Pa", Hosh said, "I've written a speech for presenting at school. Will you hear it?"

 "The ability to deceive is a prized adaptation for life, and not so just in the world of humans.
 A team of Australian ecologists discovered that some male fiddler crabs "lie" about their fighting ability by growing claws that look strong and powerful but are in fact weak and puny.
 These deceptive claws are used to attract females or fight rival mates."

 "Findings published in another journal Nature show how dishonesty is far better than honesty.
 Some male cuttlefish pretend to be females.
 This allows the runts to get closer to females of reproductive age.
-Marine biologists in Australia have found that the female impersonators fertilized female fish in 60 percent of their attempts - a success rate about twice that of "honest" male cuttlefish."
+Marine biologists in Australia have found that the female impersonators fertilized female fish in 60% of their attempts - a success rate about twice that of "honest" male cuttlefish."

 "So, dishonesty gets you money, sex, health, promotions and social acceptance.
 If you're dishonest and don't get caught, you get to enjoy your loot.
 If you do get caught, you still get to enjoy state-funded comforts in prison.
 It's a win-win situation.
 Consider:"